The Thyroid Reference Guide

 On the other hand, no major medical organization currently recommends screening all asymptomatic adults for thyroid dysfunction.
 In 1994 the U. S. Preventive Services Task Force summed up its reasons for not recommending routine thyroid screening as follows:

-In addition, policy makers, insurance providers, and healthcare administrators must be convinced of the value and benefits of thyroid screening before they agree to cover the cost of screening.
+Policy makers, insurance providers, and healthcare administrators also need convincing.
+They need to see the value and benefits of thyroid screening before agreeing to cover its cost.

-As the public becomes aware of the issue and learns more about the benefits of routine thyroid screening, they will decide if the costs and benefits are worthwhile for them.
+The public’s awareness of the issue is also growing.
+As they learn more about the benefits of routine thyroid screening, they will evaluate its cost and benefits.
+Their decision will determine if this initiative is worthwhile for them.

 If public pressure grows in support of routine thyroid screening, it can become a catalyst for change.